 Our design personnel meet regularly with our sales and merchandising department, as well as with the design and merchandising staffs of our licensors, to review market trends, sales results and the popularity of our latest products.
 In addition, our representatives regularly attend trade and fashion shows and shop at fashion forward stores in the United States, Europe and the Far East.
-Our designers present sample items along with their evaluation of the styles expected to be in demand in the United States, Surope and the Far East.
-Our designers needed customers with respect to product design.
+Our designers present sample items along with their evaluation of the styles expected to be in demand in the United States.
+We also seek input from selected customers with respect to product design.
 We believe that our sensitivity to the needs of retailers, coupled with the flexibility of our production capabilities and our continual monitoring of the retail market, enables us to modify designs and order specifications in a timely fashion.